 - Implementing at least three State-first innovations

 The project’s Sustainability Strategy, prepared to guide the direction of sustainability during planning, design, construction and ultimately in operation, identified over 130 initiatives.
-These include maximising the use of daylight at Airport Central Station by building a glass roof and developing concrete mixes that will reduce the volume of Portland cement used on the project.
+These include maximising the use of daylight at Airport Central Station by building a partial glass roof and developing concrete mixes that will reduce the volume of Portland cement used on the project.

 The rating is an interim rating and will be replaced by an ‘As Built’ rating following practical completion.
 The ‘As Built’ rating focuses on ensuring the inclusion of design elements and measurement of sustainability performance during construction.